 We use your data for initiating business; fulfilling contractual and legal obligations; implementing the contractual relationship; offering products and services; and strengthening the customer relationship, which may also include analysis for the purpose of marketing and direct advertising.

-Your consent also represents a permission instruction under data protection law.
+Your consent also represents permission instruction under data protection law.
 We hereby inform you of the purposes of data processing and your right to object.
-If consent also relates to processing special categories of personal data, we will make explicit reference to this in the consent.
+If the consent also relates to processing special categories of personal data, we will make explicit reference to this in the consent.
 Special categories of personal data, as defined by Art.
-9 Para 1 GDPR, may only be processed when necessary due to legal specifications and when there is no grounds to suspect that your legitimate interest in the exclusion of processing takes precedence.
+9 Para 1 GDPR, may only be processed when necessary due to legal specifications and when there are no grounds to suspect that your legitimate interest in the exclusion of processing takes precedence.

 Disclosure to third parties

 We will only disclose your data to third parties in the framework of legal provisions or in the event of corresponding consent.
-Otherwise we will not disclose your data to third parties unless we are required to do so due to compulsory legal stipulations (disclosure to external bodies such as supervisory authorities or law enforcement authorities).
+Otherwise, we will not disclose your data to third parties unless we are required to do so due to compulsory legal stipulations (disclosure to external bodies such as supervisory authorities or law enforcement authorities).

 Data recipients / categories of recipients